astronomer/docs/astro/authorize-deployments-to-your-cloud.md

      - **Connection Id**: Enter a name for the connection.
      - **Impersonation Chain**: Enter the ID of the service account that your Deployment should impersonate.

    Note that this implementation requires `apache-airflow-providers-google >= 10.8.0`.
-See [Add Python, OS-level packages, and Airflow providers](https://www.astronomer.io/docs/astro/cli/develop-project#add-python-os-level-packages-and-airflow-providers).
+See [Add Python, OS-level packages, and Apache Airflow® providers](https://www.astronomer.io/docs/astro/cli/develop-project#add-python-os-level-packages-and-airflow-providers).

    - Specify the impersonation chain in code when you instantiate a Google Cloud operator.
 See [Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/connections/gcp.html#direct-impersonation-of-a-service-account).
 Note that if you configure both a connection type and an operator, the operator-level configuration takes precedence.
    - To access resources in a secrets backend, run the following command to create an environment variable that grants access to the secrets backend: